 From 1989 until 2002, he was a Director of Air New Zealand and became Deputy Chairman in 2000 and as Acting Chairman in 2001 steered the company through its financial crisis leading to its successful re-capitalisation.

-He has appeared as senior counsel at all levels of the Court system, including regular appeals to the Privy Council before its appeal jurisdiction was transferred to the newly created New Zealand Supreme Court in front of which he now appears regularly (including Discounts Brands, Reid v.
+He has appeared as senior counsel at all levels of the Court system, including regular appeals to the Privy Council before its appeal jurisdiction was transferred to the newly created New Zealand Supreme Court in front of which he now appears regularly (including Discounts Brands, Fonterra v.
+Commerce Commission, Reid v.
 Serious Fraud Office, Lai v.
-Chamberlains and Sunset Terraces v.
+Chamberlains, Sunset Terraces v.
 North Shore Council, Spencer on Byron v.
-North Shore Council and GE Finance v.
-Bartle).
+North Shore Council, GE Finance v.
+Bartle and Carter Holt Harvey v.
+Ministry of Education).
 In Australia, he appeared mostly in the New South Wales Supreme Court (Equity Division and Commercial List), the New South Wales Court of Appeal and the Federal Court of Australia and on occasion in the High Court of Australia.
 In recent years, he has appeared in Hong Kong in its Court of Appeal and before the Telecommunications Competition Appeal Tribunal.

-He has appeared in a number of insider trading cases and in major tax avoidance litigation, both for and against the Commissioner of Inland Revenue.
+He has appeared in many judicial review regulatory cases and a number of insider trading cases and in major tax avoidance litigation, both for and against the Commissioner of Inland Revenue.
 He also successfully challenged in the Privy Council decisions by the New Zealand Courts that a barrister should pay costs of litigation personally because of alleged mismanagement of a client’s case, the Privy Council ruling that the barrister had been treated unfairly by the New Zealand Courts and upholding her conduct as counsel in what had been difficult circumstances (Harley v.
 McDonald).
-Recently, he successfully represented the mother of a disabled son in a human rights judicial review case against the Crown.
+Recently, he successfully represented the mother of a disabled son in a human rights judicial review case against the Crown and then subsequently obtained a compensation award in the High Court for her (Spencer v.
+Ministry of Health).

 During his University years, Jim won New Zealand Universities and Auckland middle distance titles and was awarded Blues for Athletics and Cross-country running by Cambridge University.
 He continues to run every day.